What is it about bubbles? They’re fun, they’re ephemeral, they’re captivating and, when allowed to emerge in wine, they’re delicious beyond belief.

 If you haven’t guessed it yet, I’m completely wild about bubbles!
 And, although it’s hard to top the Zen-like high of experiencing a tall flute of brut, ice-cold Champagne, I do enjoy creating cocktails with a bit of that fizz in them.

-So on New Year’s Eve, I love to serve a cocktail inspired by the classic French 75 (a concoction with a surprising bit of history: watch the video for the full tale!).
+Here’s a cocktail inspired by the classic French 75 (a concoction with a surprising bit of history: watch the video for the full tale!).
 But instead of using brandy or gin as in the original mix, I use a single malt Scotch.
 Scotch is not only loaded with flavor, it pairs brilliantly with Champagne.
-Add a dash of Cointreau for a touch of sweetness and to round off the flavors, and you have a cocktail that’s worthy of an end-of-the-year bash.
+Add a dash of Cointreau for a touch of sweetness and to round off the flavors, and you have a cocktail that’s utterly delicious!

 active time: 5 min